 Students are eligible for Academic Strategies only if specially designed instruction outside of the general education classroom is identified as part of an Individual Education Plan (IEP).
 Academic Strategies supports students by developing specially designed curriculum to enable students to make effective progress and access the general education curriculum.
 Students in Academic Strategies work toward the individual goals and objectives of their IEP as determined by the Team.
-Depending on their IEPs students may earn 2.5 or 5.0 credits per year in Academic Strategies and will be graded pass/fail.
+These goals might include opportunities for students to practice and develop a variety of necessary and practical social skills.
+Goals addressed in Academic Strategies may also include transition skills related to post-graduation.
+A transition goal would include learning to develop the skills necessary to successfully navigate the college or career experience.
+Topics might include teaching self-advocacy skills, conflict resolution, working collaboratively with others, time management, study skills, managing finances, networking and living independently.
+Depending on their IEPs students may earn 2.5 or 5.0 credits per year in Academic Strategies.